NeuroWinter/neurowinter.github.io/_drafts/2026-08-27-The-trade-desk-on-health-bank-lottery.md

 build profiles of individuals for targeted advertising.

 Across the whole corpus, **77 of 104 publishers** send at least one persistent identifier to a third party.
-IPP 3A has been in force for under three months.
+IPP 3A only came into force on 1 May 2026.
 As far as I can find, nobody had measured the NZ surface against it.

 ## The worked example: Temu is running the matching hub